 A woman's fertility decreases as she ages, but the exact age when a woman can no longer conceive varies from woman to woman.
 Women of the same age can have different ovarian reserves, and thus their likelihood of getting pregnant also varies —one may conceive very easily, while the other may not.

 While there is no straightforward answer to questions regarding the absolute limit of female fertility, there are indicators that can provide an estimate.
-A woman's ovarian reserve predicts her fertility potential in the absence of any other problems in the reproductive tract (fallopian tubes, uterus, and vagina).
+A woman's ovarian reserve predicts her fertility potential in the absence of any other problems.

 Why measure ovarian reserve?

-Ovarian reserve provides an estimate of the number and quality of remaining eggs in a woman, and how well the ovarian follicles are responding to the hormonal signals from the brain.
-There are a number of tests known as ovarian reserve tests (ORTs), have been developed to help predict ovarian reserve and thus reproductive potential.
+Ovarian reserve provides an estimate of the number of remaining eggs in a woman, and how well the ovarian follicles are responding to the hormonal signals from the brain.
+There are a number of tests known as ovarian reserve tests (ORTs), which have been developed to help assess egg quantity and response to fertility treatment.

 Ovarian Reserve Tests